Definition: Recursive definitions

 So "0" will have exactly one successor, which for convenience can be called "1".
 In turn, "1" will have exactly one successor, which could be called "2", and so on.
-Notice that the second condition in the definition itself refers to natural numbers, and hence involves self-reference.
+The second condition in the definition itself refers to natural numbers, and hence involves self-reference.
 Although this sort of definition involves a form of circularity, it is not vicious, and the definition has been quite successful.

 In the same way, we can define ancestor as follows: